Summer Tech Camps Held at Princeton University

 Our flagship program blends world-class instruction with fun camp activities for a well-balanced experience.
 In each weeklong session, you’ll explore a top campus, create an impressive project, and build skills that last long after summer. iD Tech Camps courses are segmented by age, providing an optimal camp experience for kids, pre-teens, and teens of all skill levels.

 About Princeton University

 We have chosen Princeton University to host our summer computer camps and teen camps in New Jersey because of its status as one of the best universities in the entire world.
 Princeton's main campus is located within the boundaries of Princeton Township, West Windsor Township and the Borough of Princeton.
 This beautiful campus is adorned with well-known sculptures and holds man-made Lake Carnegie.
 Princeton's campus is located about one hour from both Philadelphia and New York City, making it the perfect summer camp location.
 International airports are conveniently located in New York, Newark and Philadelphia for easy access to the Princeton campus.
-Come check out our Princeton, New Jersey summer camps!

 Please note: Map and campus details are for general information only.
 Once you enroll, you will have access to our specific location on campus.

 Princeton University History: Founded in 1746 as the College of New Jersey, Princeton is considered one of the "Colonial Colleges," being that it was chartered in the American Colonies before the American Revolution.
 Princeton is also part of the Ivy League, alongside Brown, Columbia and Harvard.